Munich and the Foothills of the Alps

-Munich’s “Central Park,” the largest one on the Continent, was laid out in 1789 by an American.
+Munich’s “Central Park,” the largest urban park on the Continent, was laid out in 1789 by an American.
 More than 100,000 locals commune with nature here on sunny summer days.
-The park stretches three miles from the center, past the university and the trendy, bohemian Schwabing quarter.
+The park stretches three miles from the center, past the university and the trendy Schwabing quarter.
 Just beyond the hilltop temple (walk up for a postcard view of the city), you’ll find the big Chinese Tower beer garden and other places to enjoy a drink or a meal.
 A rewarding respite from the city, the park is especially fun on a bike under the summer sun and on warm evenings.

 Bavaria’s best painting gallery shows off a world-class collection of European masterpieces from the 14th to 19th century, starring the two tumultuous centuries (1450–1650) when Europe went from medieval to modern.
 See paintings from the Italian Renaissance (Raphael, Leonardo, Botticelli, Titian) and the German Renaissance it inspired (Albrecht Dürer).
 The Reformation of Martin Luther eventually split Europe into two subcultures — Protestants and Catholics — with their two distinct art styles (exemplified by Rembrandt and Rubens, respectively).

-Whether or not you slide your lederhosen on its polished benches, it’s a great experience just to walk through the world’s most famous beer hall in all its rowdy glory (and with its own gift shop).
+The world’s most famous beer hall is a trip.
+Whether or not you slide your lederhosen on its polished benches, it’s a great experience just to walk through the place in all its rowdy glory (and with its own gift shop).

 Standing quietly below Neuschwanstein, the big, yellow Hohenschwangau Castle was used by the royal Wittelsbach family (which ruled Bavaria for nearly seven centuries) as a summer hunting lodge until 1912.
 The interior decor (mostly Neo-Gothic, like the castle itself) is harmonious, cohesive, and original — all done in 1835, with paintings inspired by Romantic themes.